-Lessons From a Groomer: What's a Teddy Bear Cut?
+What's a Teddy Bear Cut?
+(And Other Lessons From a Groomer)

 A Custom Haircut

-When I worked as a pet groomer I have learned how to speak grooming language and to interpret my clients needs and desires.
+When I worked as a pet groomer, I learned how to speak grooming language and to interpret my clients' needs and desires.
 Not all groomers can translate dog owners' wishes into great haircuts, however.
 I sympathize with pet owners and groomers who have a hard time understanding each other.
-There are various terms in grooming and groomers use words that are unique to their trade.
+There are various terms in grooming, and groomers use words that are unique to their trade.

-There is a big difference between dropping your dog off for a generic haircut and bath, and a beautiful, made- to- order, fancy haircut.
+There is a big difference between dropping your dog off for a generic haircut and bath and bringing them in for a beautiful, made-to-order, fancy haircut.
 You won’t get the haircut you want if you don’t know how to communicate what you want to your groomer.
 Sometimes there is confusion and disappointment when pet owners ask for certain types of cuts and it doesn't come out the way they wanted.
 It’s a good idea to build a relationship with your dog groomer, talk to them, and ask questions so you both understand what you would like your pet to look like.

 Teddy Bear and Puppy cuts are essentially the same thing.
 This type of cut generally means one length all over the body and legs.
 Contrary to popular belief, it does not mean any particular coat length and there may be quite a bit of variance in opinion from groomer to groomer.
 A Puppy or Teddy Bear cut really only implies that the pet should look cute and cuddly with hair of a length similar to when they were a puppy.
 This can mean anything from 1/2 inch to over 1 inch long!